vitringr/vault/nodes/Scalar.md

 # Scalar

-Single number that is used to measure magnitude.
+Single-dimensional quantity.

+---

 Quantity that is unaffected by changes in space.

----

 Scalars represent quantities that are fully described by magnitude alone.